-The purpose of this Permit Information and Criteria Manual for Use of or Connection to Works of the District (“Manual”) is to provide information describing the criteria and permitting requirements relating to the utilization of, and connection to, the works of the St. Johns Improvement District (“District”).
+The purpose of this Permit Manual (“Manual”) is to provide information describing the criteria and permitting requirements relating to the utilization of, and connection to, the works of the St. Johns Improvement District (“District”).
+Additionally, this manual covers site development.
+The District has adopted Indian River County’s Land Development Regulations (LDRs).
 The Manual is the companion document to the Operations Guidelines developed by the District.

 This Manual should be used by permit applicants to prepare permit applications.
 It will be used as a guideline by the District staff to evaluate applications and proposals for permits.
 The criteria and requirements contained herein are subject to change, without notice, by the Board of Supervisors (“Board”) of the District.